Whibayganba

 Walk the Newcastle Geotrail

 Go back in time to learn of major volcanic eruptions, river floodplains and swamps that were covered by ancient forests more than 250 million years ago.
 Hear the story about the opening of the Tasman Sea during the age of the dinosaurs and the changing sea level over the past 100,000 years.
-Watch the Newcastle Coastal Geotrail.

 Stories of Our Town has produced this film about the establishment of Newcastle with a focus on painter Joseph Lycett.

-Macquarie Pier, the Lighthouse and the Cottages
+Macquarie Pier, the Lighthouse, and the Cottages

 Between 1818-1846, Macquarie Pier was built by convicts and the island was joined to the mainland.
 Originally about 53 metres high, the island was regarded as a safety hazard by early mariners because its height caused ships to lose wind and risk being carried onto the oyster bank when entering the harbour.
 In 1836, part of the headland was quarried and the stone used to construct Macquarie Pier.
 The whole headland was also reduced to 27 metres above sea level and, in 1857, its top was flattened for the construction of a lighthouse, a small signal station and two houses.